MatanAshuach/CardioSense/README.md

 ##  Repository Structure

 - notebook/ – Jupyter notebooks
-  -CardioSense.ipynb – Main notebook with the full pipeline (loads data from Google Drive path, trains, evaluates, and generates plots).
+- - CardioSense.ipynb – Main notebook with the full pipeline (loads data from Google Drive path, trains, evaluates, and generates plots).

 - figs/ – Static figures used in the report and README